Posts

 Image

 By Bruce Shawkey Eighty-five years after its release in 1939, the Wizard of Oz movie continues to thrill children and even adults (me, anyway).
-It was made in 1939 as a musical fantasy film produced by Metro-Goldwyn-Mayer (MGM).
-It had an all-star cast, including Judy Garland, Ray Bolger, Jack Haley, Bert Lahr, Frank Morgan, and Margaret Hamilton, and of course, rhe Munchkins.
+It was produced by Metro-Goldwyn-Mayer (MGM).
+It had an all-star cast, including Judy Garland, Ray Bolger, Jack Haley, Bert Lahr, Frank Morgan, and Margaret Hamilton, and of course, the Munchkins.
 It was a film adaptation of L. Frank Baum's 1900 children's fantasy story.
-I found some of the original artwork on the Internet, and here it is: Much of that movie's script has even crept into our popular lexicon: "We're not in Kansas any more." " There's no place like home." " Pay no attention to that man behind the curtain."
+I found some of the original artwork for the book on the Internet, and here it is: Much of that movie's script has even crept into our popular lexicon: "We're not in Kansas any more." " There's no place like home." " Pay no attention to that man behind the curtain."
 It used to scare the be-Jesus out of me as a youngster with the scenes of the wicked witch flying on her broomstick, flying monkeys, and the wizard stirring up all kinds of fire before he was "outed."
-Did you know Marg
+Did you know Margaret Hamilton later did co...

 Misc.
 Family Photos